PRAISELab-PicusLab/IMB/README.md

 - **Data Cleaning & Anonymization**: Preprocessing steps have been applied to ensure privacy and data integrity while keeping the content relevant for medical applications.
 - **Dataset Usage**: The dataset is intended for academic and research purposes only.
 It is not recommended for clinical decision-making or commercial use.

-👨‍💻 This project was developed by Antonio Romano, Giuseppe Riccio, Marco Postiglione, and Vincenzo Moscato - University of Naples, Federico II
+👨‍💻 This project was developed by Antonio Romano, Giuseppe Riccio, Marco Postiglione, and Vincenzo Moscato *University of Naples, Federico II*